Improved upper bounds on Zarankiewicz numbers: Computational results

 Tables~\ref{table-3-3}-\ref{table-5-5} in Appendix~\ref{A:tables} show where Theorem~\ref{T:main} or optimal values from the linear program $\mathcal{E}(m,n;s,t)$ improve on the best previously known bound for $(s,t) = (3,3)$, $(3,4)$, $(3,5)$, $(4,4)$, $(4,5)$, and $(5,5)$ respectively.
 Here, the best known upper bound is often the Roman bound, but for small values of $n$ and $m$, when $s=t$, Tan \cite{Tan} catalogued the best known values, indicating which are known to be exact.
+For all the parameter sets covered by these tables we confirmed that the Roman bound is at least as good as the bound of Nikiforov \cite{Nik}.

-We referred to \cite{Tan} for $(s,t) = (3,3)$ and $(s,t) = (4,4)$ when developing Table ~\ref{table-3-3} and Table ~\ref{table-4-4}, respectively, but everywhere we made an improvement, the quoted value in the table of \cite{Tan} was the Roman bound.
+We referred to \cite{Tan} for $(s,t) = (3,3)$ and $(s,t) = (4,4)$ when developing Table~\ref{table-3-3} and Table~\ref{table-4-4}, respectively, but everywhere we made an improvement, the quoted value in the table of \cite{Tan} was the Roman bound.
 We use $x^{*}$ to indicate that the full linear program is needed to obtain the bound $x$, either because the bound of Theorem~\ref{T:main} cannot be used or because Theorem~\ref{T:main} does not give the best result.
 Most of the improved bounds are an improvement by 1, except for the bold values, which improve the previous (Roman) bound by 2.